bazelbuild/rules_cc/docs/toolchain_api.md

 Defines a set of features.

-This may be used by both [`cc_feature`](#cc_feature) and [`cc_args`](#cc_args) rules, and is effectively a way to express a logical `AND` operation across multiple requred features.
+This may be used by both [`cc_feature`](#cc_feature) and [`cc_args`](#cc_args) rules, and is effectively a way to express a logical `AND` operation across multiple required features.

 Example:
 ```